concrete5cojp/ssl_redirect_conf/README.md

 # Add-on SSL Redirect Configuration

 Redirect users to https URL with simple rules configuration on your concrete5 site.
+You must have the same host name for both http and https access.

 ## Instruction